MaciejSzreder/shortf/f.md

 ========
 Importing and content
 ---------------------
 The module `shortf` is callable table.
-To import it type:
+To import it, type:
 ```lua
 local f = require'shortf'
 ```